mvs-develop/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

 |

-Downloading BitShares Core (testnet branch) and Build
+Downloading DNA Core (testnet branch) and Build
 ========================================================

 This section includes instructions for the following:

-* Downloading BitShares Core
+* Downloading DNA Core
 * Building two application program files (witness_node and cli_wallet)

 |

-1.Downloading BitShares Core – Testnet branch – source files
+1.Downloading DNA Core – Testnet branch – source files
 -------------------------------------------------------------------

   A. Open a command window and move to ``$HOME`` directory

-  B. Run the following commands to connect Github BitShares Care repository, create a directory ``bitshares-testnet`` for the source code.
+  B. Run the following commands to connect Github DNA Care repository, create a directory ``bitshares-testnet`` for the source code.
 Move the directory to the ``bitshares-testnet`` folder, and checkout a ``testnet`` branch.

   ::